Cook Perfect Hard-Boiled Eggs Every Time (Plus a Peeling Hack!)

 2

-Turn stove to medium-high heat until the water starts to boil.
+Add in 1 teaspoon baking soda to make eggs easier to peel.
+Turn the stove to medium-high heat until the water starts to boil.

 3